-Damian’s wife, Phoebe, suffers from Parkinson’s disease and requires residential care.
+Damian’s wife, Phoebe, suffers from Parkinson’s disease and requires residential care in a care home in the North West of England.
 She self-funded her care home fees for several years but had become eligible for social care funding.
 Social Services refused to assist with her care costs because they included her share of a holiday property, jointly owned with her husband, in the financial assessment.
 They said that this put Phoebe above the £23,250 threshold for care home fees.

 Social Services said that Damian would have to sell the property so that his wife could continue to self-fund her care.
 Damian inherited the holiday when his uncle died and he had chosen to register it in his and his wife’s joint names.
 Damian was reluctant to sell the property because he used it for holidays with his family.